lurchmath/lde/docs/api-lde.md

  * `"validation queued"` - feedback of this type means that the LDE has just enqueued for validation an `OutputStructure` instance.
 The `subject` will be its corresponding origin `InputStructure`.
+ * `"validation complete"` - feedback of this type means that the LDE has completed the entire validation phase.
+No validation for any structure is still running.
+The `subject` field will be "OT root".